lordemmag-devops/node-service/README.md

 - Contact the project owner for help!

 ## License
-This project is for learning purposes and has no specific license.
+This is an open-source project from "https://roadmap.sh/projects/dockerized-service-deployment" for learning purposes